Utshab500/my-tech-assets/k8-backend-config/README.md

 # Description
-In this POC I am deploying a very basic `Nginx` server in K8 cluster
+In this POC I am deploying a very basic `Nginx` server in K8 cluster with custom **K8 backend conifg**.